God’s Abundant Provision

 (10) You send forth springs in the valleys.
 They flow between the hills.
 (11) They provide drink to every beast of the field.
 The wild donkeys quench their thirst.
 (12) Beside them the birds of the heavens settle down.
 They sing among the branches.
 (13) He waters the mountains from his roof chambers.
 The earth is satisfied by the fruit of his work.
 (14) He causes the grass to grow for the cattle, plants for humans to cultivate to bring forth food from the earth, (15) and wine that gladdens the heart of man and oil that makes his face shine and food that sustains his heart.
 (16) The trees of Yahweh are well watered, the cedars of Lebanon which he planted.
 (17) There the birds make their nests.
 The stork (makes) her home in the fir trees.
 (18) The high mountains (are) for the wild goats.
 The crags (are) a refuge for the rock badgers.

 Repeated phrases and words in this segment include “the heart of man,” (twice in vs. 15), “mountains” (vss.
 13 & 18), and “earth” (vss.
 13 & 14).
-In short, pointed sentences in this portion of the psalm effectively portray Yahweh’s abundant provision of water, food, and shelter for his creation.
+Short, pithy sentences in this portion of the psalm effectively portray Yahweh’s abundant provision of water, food, and shelter for his creation.

 I. Yahweh sustains the earth with water.
 (10-13)